Mahindra EPC Irrigation Ltd Directors Report.

 Vigil Mechanism/Whistle Blower policy

 In order to ensure that the activities of the Company and its employees are conducted in a fair and transparent manner by adoption of highest standards of professionalism, honesty, integrity and ethical behaviour, the Company has adopted a vigil mechanism policy.
-Whistle Blower or Complainant, as the case may be under the said Policy, shall be entitled to direct access to the Chairperson of the Audit Committeein appropriate or exceptional cases.
+Whistle Blower or Complainant, as the case may be under the said Policy, shall be entitled to direct access to the Chairperson of the Audit Committee in appropriate or exceptional cases.
 This policy is explained in the Report on Corporate Governance and also posted on the website of Company.

-Pursuant to section 148 of the Companies Act, 2013, the Board of Directors, on the recommendation of the Audit Committee appointed M/s Shilpa & Company, Cost Accountants, as the Cost Auditors of the Company for the financial year 2018-19.
-M/s Shilpa & Company have confirmed that their appointment is within the limits of section 139 of the Companies Act, 2013 and have also certified that they are free from any disqualification specified under Sections 141(3) and 148(5) of the Companies Act, 2013.
+Pursuant to section 148 of the Act, the Board of Directors, on the recommendation of the Audit Committee appointed M/s_ Shilpa & Company, Cost Accountants, as the Cost Auditors of the Company for the financial year 2019-20.
+M/s Shilpa & Company have confirmed that their appointment is within the limits of section 139 of the Act, and have also certified that they are free from any disqualification specified under sections 141(3) and 148(5) of the Act.

-The Audit Committee has also received a Certificate from the Cost Auditor certifying their independence and arms length relationship with the Company.
+The Audit Committee has also received a Certificate from the Cost Auditor certifying their independence and arms-length relationship with the Company.

 Public Deposits & Loans / Advances

 During the year, the Company did not accept any fixed deposit.
 There were unclaimed/unpaid deposits and unclaimed/ unpaid interest warrants outstanding as on 31st_March, 2019 amounting to Rs.
 0.36 lacs.
 Your Company has neither made any loans or advances nor provided any guarantees or securities, or made any investments which are required to be disclosed in the Annual Accounts of the Company.